 - Cash-flow loans: This is where the bank lends you money using your expected cash flow as collateral for the loan.
 Cash flow loans might be something you consider when you need working capital right away but don’t expect to see it in your cash flow until much later.

-- Taking on a partner with capital: This option allows you take on a silent partner who invests in your business without interfering in its daily operations.
+- Taking on a partner with capital: This option allows you to take on a silent partner who invests in your business without interfering in its daily operations.
 In return, you promise them a stake in your business.
 This is certainly an option worth considering if your business is profitable and you have the luxury of relinquishing a small part of your profits.

 Always practice caution before deciding to take on any debt.
 If you’re already struggling financially or in a considerable amount of debt, shouldering a heavier financial burden will only worsen rather than help your situation.
 In that case, your best bet is to speak to a financial expert to determine the best course of action for you and your business.

 Learn how to find the right loan for your business, read up on finding a small business loan.

 Open a business savings account

 Once you have a solid stash of cash, it’s time to find the right home for it.
 You probably already have a checking account where you draw funds and write checks from, but if you want to safeguard your cash, your best bet is to open a business savings account.
 This way your funds will remain segregated so you don’t accidentally dip into your rainy day/investment cash.
 Plus, savings accounts usually offer a slightly higher interest rate, so you’ll see your money grow a little faster, even if it’s by pennies and nickels.